Eureka, NC

 About Eureka, NC

-Eureka is a small community in North Carolina with a population of 203 residents.
-The median household income is $57,917 per year, which is near the national average.
-The median age in Eureka is 44.5 years.
+Eureka is a small community located in North Carolina with a population of 203 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,917 per year, which is 23% below the national median of $75,149.
+The median age of 44.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Eureka, NC